ss271189/javacurry-di/README.md

 6) @Profiles - Bean gets injected based on the spring.profiles.active value in application.properties file.
                Default profile gets selected when no profile is set.
                @Profile take string array as parameter, hence we can pass multiple profile value even default.

+Spring Bean life cycle demo has been added to class I18nController.java

 You can see, Property injection, Setter Injection and Constructor Injection used in this project.